Romy-K/toilets-den-haag/README.md

 Use data about spending per outing, outings missed, senior population, current toilet density and ideal toilet density to model extra senior spending as a result of adding toilets to the city.

 ## Product
-A Streamlit app with the following features:
+A Streamlit app (as of 13 July 2025, yet to be deployed) with the following features:

 ### 1-Year Simulation:
-- use a slider to model the economic consequences of adding a certain number of toilets to the city in 1 year
+- use a slider to model the economic consequences of adding a certain number of toilets to the city in 1 year (baseline 2024)
 - see current toilets on the map of Den Haag and generate hypothetical toilets to be added
 - see illustration of sigmoid function used to model behavorial outcomes
--

 ### 10-Year simulation:
 - use a slider to model the economic consequences of adding a certain number of toilets to the city each year for 10 years (2025 - 2034)
 - view and download detailed table with year-by-year outcomes for your chosen scenario